Irish garden festivals and trails for July

 4 July 2018 | 0

-The following are quick news hits from out sister publication – The Irish Garden Magazine.
+The following are quick news hits and a description of Irish garden festivals from our sister publication – The Irish Garden Magazine.
 You can learn more about The Irish Garden on their website: www.garden.ie.

 Carlow Garden Festival Opens at Arboretum